How To Get Google Reviews

 1. Determine the right timing of the invitation.
 In our experience, the best time to ask for a review is when there’s some downtime in the sales process.
 For example, in the auto industry, a good time might be after the sale is completed and the customer is waiting in finance.
 Your customer is just sitting there anyway, so why not ask them to leave a review and walk them through the process?

 2. Set the expectation for the review.
 After you’ve determined the right time to invite the customer, now you can start setting expectations for what you want them to do.
 When setting expectations, you should let the customer know:

 - Why online reviews are important for your business

 - How they will be receiving the invite (text or email)

 - When they will be receiving the invite

 Google reviews should be an integral part of your digital marketing strategy.
-They help increase your visibility, build trust and credibility with consumers, and help push consumers through every stage of the buyer’s journey.
-If your business is taking proactive steps to secure reviews, it should see both an increase in traffic to its website as well as to its physical location.
+They help increase your visibility, build trust and credibility with consumers, and push consumers through every stage of the buyer’s journey.
+If your business is taking proactive steps to secure reviews, it should see an increase in traffic both to its website as well as to its physical location.

 See how Podium can work for your business.